What is The Happy Farm – Lower Hamlet?

 As the farm is in its infancy it is an exciting project to be part of.
 It is wonderful to see how our joy in learning about farming and mindfulness practice bloom together.
 Small steps are taken and the Happy Farm unfolds in miraculous ways.
 This year we have mainly been working on setting up the infrastructure (e.g. planing, bed preparation, installing the irrigation system, putting up a perimeter fence, and creating a meeting space).
 The Happy Farmers from Upper Hamlet supported us with their knowledge and by raising the seedlings.

 This year we had two farm co-ordinators who stayed the whole year to plan and lead the further developments.
 The project was supported by several short-term volunteers.
-For the next year we would like to set up a team of 5 female interns to help the Happy Farm to develop further.
+For the next year we would like to set up a team of 5 female long-term volunteers to help the Happy Farm to develop further.

 At the farm we grow based on the Happy Farm methods in Upper Hamlet using classical organic methods.